ChunkyAtlas/monster-monitor/README.md

 ## Contact

-For questions or support, open an issue on GitHub or email me @ monstermonitor@proton.me!
+For questions or support, open an issue on GitHub or email me at monstermonitor@proton.me!